-To apply, please send applications to firstname.lastname@example.org and copy email@example.com.
+If applying via email, please send application to email@example.com and copy firstname.lastname@example.org.
 A complete Stranding Response Intern packet must include the following components.
 Incomplete applications will not be considered.

 - Cover letter including preferred focus area (necropsy or rehabilitation) and internship expectations.
 While we will do our best to accommodate intern preferences, staff will make the final focus area determination.
 There is some flexibility with internship start/end dates; please include any known schedule conflicts in your cover letter.

 - Virginia Aquarium & Marine Science Center internship application form